SleeplessOne1917/lemmy-translator-bot/README.md

 This is a bot for [lemmy](https://github.com/LemmyNet/lemmy), the fediverse link aggregator.
 It translates posts and comments when mentioned.

 # Setup

 Clone the repository and install the dependencies with your choice of javascript package manager.

-Create a file named `.env` in the same directory as `bot.ts`.
+Create a file named `.env` in the same directory as `package.json`.
 There are 4 environent variables that need to be assigned in this file:

 - `INSTANCE`: the instance the bot's account is on
 - `USERNAME_OR_EMAIL`: username or email of the bot